biostars/bootcamp-central/web/2016/docs/suggestions-for-day5.md

 ---

 Suggestions go here

-Generate a basic step-by-step guide to work with repositories.
+* Making Galaxy tools

-Generate a basic step-by-step guide to work with repositories.
-PS
+* Generate a basic step-by-step guide to work with repositories.